 Copy

-from dataclasses import dataclassfrom langchain.chat_models import init_chat_modelfrom langgraph.graph import StateGraph, START@dataclassclass MyState: topic: str joke: str = ""model = init_chat_model(model="gpt-4o-mini")def call_model(state: MyState): """Call the LLM to generate a joke about a topic""" # Note that message events are emitted even when the LLM is run using .invoke rather than .stream model_response = model.invoke( [ {"role": "user", "content": f"Generate a joke about {state.topic}"} ] ) return {"joke": model_response.content}graph = ( StateGraph(MyState) .add_node(call_model) .add_edge(START, "call_model") .compile())# The "messages" stream mode returns an iterator of tuples (message_chunk, metadata)# where message_chunk is the token streamed by the LLM and metadata is a dictionary# with information about the graph node where the LLM was called and other informationfor message_chunk, metadata in graph.stream( {"topic": "ice cream"}, stream_mode="messages", ): if message_chunk.content: print(message_chunk.content, end="|", flush=True)
+from dataclasses import dataclassfrom langchain.chat_models import init_chat_modelfrom langgraph.graph import StateGraph, START@dataclassclass MyState: topic: str joke: str = ""model = init_chat_model(model="gpt-4.1-mini")def call_model(state: MyState): """Call the LLM to generate a joke about a topic""" # Note that message events are emitted even when the LLM is run using .invoke rather than .stream model_response = model.invoke( [ {"role": "user", "content": f"Generate a joke about {state.topic}"} ] ) return {"joke": model_response.content}graph = ( StateGraph(MyState) .add_node(call_model) .add_edge(START, "call_model") .compile())# The "messages" stream mode streams LLM tokens with metadata# Use version="v2" for a unified StreamPart formatfor chunk in graph.stream( {"topic": "ice cream"}, stream_mode="messages", version="v2",): if chunk["type"] == "messages": message_chunk, metadata = chunk["data"] if message_chunk.content: print(message_chunk.content, end="|", flush=True)

 You can associate tags with LLM invocations to filter the streamed tokens by LLM invocation.